Engin-Boot/capture-behavior-of-a-visit-counter-Rajmalbasha/needs-director.md

   Given EntryId as sensor input and details are stored in database.

-  It is accessed by computer or mobile.
+  It is accessed by computer.

   When patient arrives an fresh EntryId is issued in his name.